abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 ## Creating a New Solution

-In this tutorial, we will use the [ABP CLI](../../../cli) to create the sample application with the ABP Framework.
+In this tutorial, we will use the [ABP CLI](../../../cli) to create the sample application with the ABP.
 You can run the following command in a command-line terminal to install the **ABP CLI**, if you haven't installed it yet:

 ````bash
 dotnet tool install -g Volo.Abp.Cli